fbladilo/testing/README.md

 ## OCP3 OA all-in-one deployment on AWS

-In order to execute an OCP3 all-in-one deployment, you need to supply SSH keys and define several environmental variables:
+In order to execute an OCP3 all-in-one deployment, you need to supply SSH keys and define several environmental variables.

 Pre-requirements :